wp-plugins/whiskey-media-widget/readme.txt

 == Installation ==

-Upload the wmwidget plugin to your blog, activate it, then add the widgets entering your API key for the specific site you want to use.
+Upload the wmwidgets plugin to your blog, activate it, then add the widgets entering your API key for the specific site you want to use.

 == Frequently Asked Questions ==

 = Why do I need an API key? =
-It ensures that there isn't a crazy amount of traffic associated with my single API key and in case the API key is deleted at any point, the widget will still work.
+It ensures that there isn't a crazy amount of traffic associated with my personal API key and in case the API key is deleted at any point, the widget will still work.

+= Why is there no support for <insert WM-site here>? = Last time I checked, that site didn't have an active API yet.
+If a Whiskey Media site you know has an active API and the plugin doesn't support it, please email me and I will rectify it as soon as I can.

 == Screenshots ==

 1. Remember to get yourself an API key
-2. Comic Vine will show comic book characters
+2. You need a separate API key for the different sites
 3. Giant bomb will show games
+4. Comic Vine will show comic book characters

 == Changelog ==

+= 0.3 =
+* Split the single widget into several

 = 0.2 =
 * Added support for Comic Vine